samumantha/EODIE/docs/index.rst

 The EODIE code can be found `on Gitlab <https://gitlab.com/fgi_nls/public/EODIE>`_ .

 The goal of EODIE is to ease the extraction of time series information at object level.
-Today, vast amounts of Earth Observation data are available to the users via for example earth explorer or scihub.
+Today, vast amounts of Earth Observation data are available to the users via, for example, `Earth Explorer <https://earthexplorer.usgs.gov/>`_  or `SciHub <https://scihub.copernicus.eu/>`_.
 Often, not the whole images are needed for exploitation, but only the timeseries of a certain feature on object level.
-Objects may be polygons depicting agricultural field parcels, forest plots, or areas of a certain land cover type.
+Objects may be polygons depicting agricultural field parcels, forest plots, or areas of a certain land cover type, for instance.

 EODIE takes the objects in as polygons in a vector file as well as the timeframe of interest and the features (eg. vegetation indices) to be extracted.
 The output is a per polygon timeseries of the selected features over the timeframe of interest.